 Checking this option causes the attachments from archived spaces to be ignored and not considered as unused, so they do not appear in the search results screen.

-Ignored spaces labels
+Exclude spaces with these labels

 This setting is for specifying a comma separated list of labels that would be used to mark spaces which contain attachments that should never be